junkdog/agrotera/README.md

 or with an eclipse builder.

 ## Missing/planned features
-- Add missing oneOf aspect call.
+- Correctly handle aspect for systems with no components, which aren't VoidEntitySystems.
 - Add `@ArtemisManager`: inject fields, only trigger on requested entities.